AshkanGoharfar/Crawler_for_alexa.com/README.md

 Possible uses for this dataset could include:

 Sentiment analysis in a variety of forms.
-Categorizing websites based on their competitor websites, daily time on the website and Keyword opportunities.
+Classifying websites based on their competitor websites, daily time visit of the website and Keyword opportunities.

 Analyzing what factors affect on Comparison metrics search traffic, Comparison metrics data, Audience overlap sites overlap scores, top keywords share of voice, top keywords search traffic, optimization opportunities organic share of voice, Optimization opportunities search popularity, Buyer keywords organic competition, Buyer keywords Avg traffic, Easy to rank keywords search pop, Easy to rank keywords relevance to site, Keyword gaps search popularity, Keyword gaps Avg traffic and Keywords search traffic.

 Training ML algorithms like RNNs to generate a probability for each site in each category to being SEO by Google.

-Use NLP for columns like keyword gaps name, Easy to rank keywords name, Buyer keywords name, optimization opportunities name, Top keywords name and Audience overlap similar sites to this site.
+Use NLP for columns like keyword gaps name, Easy to rank keywords name, Buyer keywords name, optimization opportunities name, Top keywords name ,and Audience overlap similar sites to this site.